Everything You Need to Know About Agentic Automation Platforms: Which One Is Right for You?

 Beam AI: Enterprise agent OS

-Make and n8n: Agentic power for builders
+Make and n8n: Agentic Tools for Builders

-n8n provides a source available, technical automation environment with both traditional and AI features.
+Make provides a no code builder with agentic capabilities. n8n provides a source available, technical automation environment with both traditional and AI features.

 Tactiq and other vertical platforms

-Tactiq focuses on meetings, turning transcripts into summaries, tasks, and follow ups.
+Tactiq focuses on meetings, turning transcripts into summaries, tasks, and follow-ups.

 Where Gen6 stands out